-The year 2016 was busy and eventful for the Institute of Chartered Accountants of the Caribbean (ICAC), as the organization continued to fulfill its obligations regionally both and internationally.
-As we face the ever-changing global economy with its constant shifting that has, and will continue to establish new norms, we are challenged as accountants to uphold the standards of the profession responding while to those changes.
-We must recognize that the future is here and we have a duty to support those to whom we will pass the baton.
-Business as usual is now business unusual.
+eventful for the Institute of Chartered Accountants of the Caribbean (ICAC), as the organization continued to fulfill its obligations both regionally and internationally.
+As we face the ever-changing global economy with its constant shifting that has, and will continue to establish new norms, we are challenged as accountants to uphold the standards of the profession while responding to those changes.
+We must recognize that the future is here and we have a

+Jasmine Davis duty to support those to whom we will pass the baton.
+Business as usual is now business and the accountancy profession.
+The findings unusual.
 Diversity and stretching is the order of the day.
 Retool and embrace change, the future of the profession depends on it.